-reflective ceiling plan pe or site plan be the reflective ceiling plan or site plan with an accompanying legend must be provided r upgrade.
-The diagrammatic representation and information documented must produced to the highest standard practical 15, considering the size and nature of a particular upgrade. is must include: the number and type(s) of all baseline lighting equipment in each area of the site the number and arrangement of any LCDs in each upgrade area, including (i) the type of LCD(s) and (ii) the group of lamps controlled by the LCD(s) accurate dimensions of the upgrade area(s). efer to Appendix F: Example of a professionally drafted reflective ceiling plan or e plan.
+Documentation Description Professionally drafted reflective ceiling plan or site plan A reflective ceiling plan or site plan with an accompanying legend must be provided per upgrade.
+The diagrammatic representation and information documented must be produced to the highest standard practical 15 , considering the size and nature of the particular upgrade.
+This must include: • the number and type(s) of all baseline lighting equipment in each area of the site • the number and arrangement of any LCDs in each upgrade area, including (i) the type of LCD(s) and (ii) the group of lamps controlled by the LCD(s) • accurate dimensions of the upgrade area(s).
+Refer to Appendix F: Example of a professionally drafted reflective ceiling plan or site plan.